copperwiring/old-website/_posts/2019-11-08-Nile-Rive-Dispute.md

 tags: politics
 ---

 It all started with one news article [here](https://abcnews.go.com/amp/International/wireStory/egypts-top-diplomat-nile-dispute-resolved-january-66820588) and I went down a rabbit hole as to what is this Nile dispute all about.
 Political news, crisis reports, few wikipedia sources and I landed up [this](https://en.wikipedia.org/wiki/Abiy_Ahmed) page.
 Now, wait.
 This gets interesting.
 I have seen this guy before on Twitter and that too very recently.
 I was right!
 It's right in the second paragraph of the page.
-He was the Nobel Peace Prize receipiet for 2019.
+He was the Nobel Peace Prize recipient for 2019.
 And I now I wanted to read all about it.

 Sometimes it takes one small interest or familar news which can pique your interest.